scotch-io/gulp-and-less-starter-kit/README.md

     $ cd gulp-and-less-starter-kit
     $ npm install
     $ gulp

+## Updates

+If this isn't working, it's probably because you need to update.
+Just run `npm update --save-dev`

 ## Quick Tips
 - Any changes in `assets/less/*` will trigger the Less to compile on save